Paul Weston (politician): Aftermath of arrest

 In the days after, the story was picked up by news outlets.
-In The Telegraph, Daniel Hannan, an MEP for South East England, whom Weston was running against at the time, asked: "Why should it fall to me to defend him?
+In The Telegraph, Daniel Hannan, a Conservative MEP for South East England, whom Weston was running against at the time, asked: "Why should it fall to me to defend him?
 Where are the lion-hearted liberals who are so quick to denounce political arrests in distant dictatorships?
 I realise that 'political arrest' is a strong phrase, but it's hard to think of any other way to describe a candidate for public office being taken into police custody because of objections to the content of his pitch."

-Hampshire Police and Crime Commissioner Simon Hayes responded to the media coverage on the Hampshire Police and Crime Commission website:

-It has been wrongly suggested that Mr Weston was arrested for reciting passages written by Winston Churchill.
-I understand he was not welcome outside the Winchester Guildhall, the Police were called and he was asked to move on.
-I also understand that he was not prepared to move on and was arrested for this reason.
+Hampshire Police and Crime Commissioner Simon Hayes responded to the media coverage on the Hampshire Police and Crime Commission website, saying it was "wrongly suggested that Mr Weston was arrested for reciting passages written by Winston Churchill [...] he was not welcome outside the Winchester Guildhall, the Police were called and he was asked to move on."
+The statement added that he was "not prepared to move on and was arrested for this reason."

-Members of the public are of course at liberty to debate issues of importance to them in private or public spaces.
-However, there must be a level of decorum and decency.

-Hampshire Constabulary has an obligation to ensure action is taken if decency or safety is put at risk and, if there is any reason to suspect they have intervened unnecessary [sic], this will be investigated.

-As far as I am aware, this is not so in this case.
-With the local and European elections coming up, it is important to register that there is a great deal of politically motivated spin going on at the moment which it [sic] is having a significant impact on local policing – both in terms of vital frontline rescourse [sic] and reputation.

 In 2016, Weston participated in a "counterjihad" panel at the annual Conservative Political Action Conference (CPAC) in the United States, sponsored by Frank Gaffney and the Center for Security Policy.